Study Abroad Program Overview

 You may arrange your own housing, or you may choose prearranged housing in an apartment or private home for the first month of the program and then find your own housing after the ILP if you want to move.
 Students live with international students, UC students, or host country students.
 Most students choose to live within walking distance of the Casa de California and UNAM, in the beautiful neighborhood of Coyoacán.
 UCEAP's program coordinator has years of experience arranging housing for students in ideal spaces

 Many students find internships in organizations working with immigrant populations, underserved youth or women.
-For internships for credit, see Courses tab next.
+For internships for credit, see the Courses & Credit tab next.

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
-In the Mexico Study Center, a UC faculty professor offers a course during the fall term and is available for academic advising beginning during the ILP.
-He and our staff abroad help students integrate into the local culture and provide assistance with academics, housing, safety, and other issues.
+UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
+In the Mexico Study Center, a UC faculty professor offers a course during the fall term and is available for academic advising from the start of the ILP.
+The UC faculty member and our staff abroad help students integrate into the local culture and provide assistance with academics, housing, safety, and other issues.

 National Autonomous University of Mexico, Mexico City